Wednesday, July 16, 2025

 Then he says he was paid off by the cops and will eventually be paid off by the judges in Maine.
 He's no longer in Maine by the way.
 Here's the video

 Taxpayers are the ones paying the cost of settlements when State of Maine employees misbehave.
-Maybe Caleb is under an obligation not to discuss or disclose the terms of a settlement; but Maine taxpayers have the right to know how their dollars are spent...to know how much the misdeeds of law enforcement cost us.
+Maybe Caleb is under an obligation not to discuss or disclose the terms of a settlement; but Maine taxpayers have the right to know how our money gets spent...to know how much the misdeeds of law enforcement cost us.

 Friday, July 11, 2025